What is Prevention of Child Abuse and Neglect

 - Tertiary Prevention

 Tertiary prevention consists of activities targeted at families that have confirmed or unconfirmed child abuse and neglect reports.
 These families have already demonstrated the need for intervention, either with or without court supervision.
-These are families that qualify for services under child welfare programs and are not a focus of CBCAP programs.
+These are families that qualify for services under child protection programs and are not a focus of CBCAP programs.

 What is FRIENDS role in the prevention community?